Credit Cards Travel Credit Cards

 Annual fee $0 $95

-Welcome bonus Earn 20,000 bonus points when you spend $1,000 in purchases in the first 3 months (that’s a $200 cash redemption value) Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening
+Welcome bonus Earn 20,000 bonus points when you spend $1,000 in purchases in the first 3 months (that’s a $200 cash redemption value) Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year

 Statement credits None